If you run a website in 2026, there's a good chance your analytics are incomplete.

 src="/metrics/lib.js"loads from your domain, not Umami'sdata-host-url="/metrics"tells the script to send data to/metrics/api/sendstrategy="lazyOnload"defers loading until after the page is interactive

-It is also better for performance.
+It's also better for performance.

-Step 3: Deploy and Test
+Step 3: Deploy and test

 - Open your site with an adblocker enabled

-- Check DevTools, Network tab
+- Check the Network tab in DevTools

 - You should see:

-metrics/lib.jsloads with a200statusmetrics/api/sendreceives POST requests- no requests to
+metrics/lib.jsloads with a200statusmetrics/api/sendreceives POST requests- No requests to

 umami.is, because everything is proxied